 #13: Magnet Mod

-Magnet Mod (or “MagMod”) showcases stunning photographs alongside detailed descriptions of how the images were created – using Magnet Mod attachments, of course!
+Magnet Mod (or “MagMod”) showcases stunning photographs from various photographers alongside detailed descriptions of how the images were created – using Magnet Mod attachments, of course!
 Get inspired to try new techniques, and keep your photography business relevant with the latest methods.

 #14: Work Party